Mundham: Early history

 Mundham was founded as a settlement in the late Pax Romana period, built on the sandy soil of the river Chet, however there has been activity here since the earliest period of human settlement in Norfolk.
 Mesolithic blades, and burnt and worked flints as well as Neolithic flints have been found in nearby fields, as have flint and bronze axes, scrapers and many other objects.

 A number of early Neolithic pits have been discovered, one of which contained burnt wood and debris and a human cremation, other nearby pits have been dated to the Bronze Age, and a ditch and another two pits have been dated to the Iron Age.
 Evidence of the Bronze Age appears in a number of ring ditches, enclosures and linear crop marks.
 Objects found include arrowheads, assorted metal tools and pottery sherds.
 Iron Age artefacts were found, along with postholes, ditches and pits.
 Objects from the period include coins, jewellery and pottery.

 There is evidence of a Roman settlement, as Roman bricks and tiles, as well as many sherds of Roman pottery have been found, as have personal items such as brooches and cosmetic tools, and coins.

+There are remnants of the Norse occupation of East Anglia found in Mundham, such as a silver clasp button which was discovered in the 1980s, it is unparalleled in its design in England, being similar to other buttons from the island of Helgö, which was known to make such items, however its metallurgical properties are similar to other norse silverwork which were made in England, in which case, it may be a copy of a Swedish artefact prototype.

-Although the first record of Mundham and St Peter's Church is in the original Domesday book, Mundham, as indicated by its archaeology and toponymy, was established here in the early Roman Empire, c.130, however it was named Mundham was named in the 6/7th century, as shown by toponymic evidence, and also as the remains of sunken-featured buildings, or Pit-houses have been excavated, and an Early Saxon inhumation cemetery as well as a Middle Saxon posthole.
+Although the first record of Mundham and St Peter's Church is in the original Domesday Book, Mundham, as indicated by its archaeology and toponymy, was established here in the early Roman Empire, c.130, however it was named Mundham sometime between the 5th and 7th century AD, as shown by toponymic evidence, and also as the remains of sunken-featured buildings, or Pit-houses have been excavated, and an Early Saxon inhumation cemetery as well as a Middle Saxon posthole.
 In 1086, Mundham had a population of 76.3 households and had its land split between 13 different owners, giving it an estimated population of 381, putting it in the top 20% of settlements listed in the Domesday Book.
 In the Domesday Book, it is listed as: